ShoiraTa/shoirata/README.md

 :heart: Programming | :black_heart: Travelling | :blue_heart: Coffee

-I am a full time student at Microverse, learning Full Stack Web Development.
-I like  collaborating with others to build digital solutions that solve real-world problems.
+I’m a Full Stack Web developer, I like  collaborating with others to build digital solutions that solve real-world problems.

-- 🌱 I’m currently learning Ruby on Rails | Full Stack Web development | UX & UI design
+- 🌱 I’m currently learning algorithms and data structures.
-- 💬 Ask me about anything.
+- 💬 Ask me about Ruby on Rails, React, restful APIs and Redux.
 I will try to help you as much as I can.
 - ⚡ Quote: The purpose of our lives is to be happy :heart:

 <br/>